Visit the Market

 See this week’s vendors!

 If rain is forecasted, the Market Manager will make a decision to cancel or continue as scheduled by 1 PM the day of, if not sooner.
 Weather updates will be posted on our Facebook and Instagram.
-The Market does not operate if a major holiday lands on a Thursday.

 It is a State of California Health Code Violation to bring animals to farmers' markets.
 Animals are not allowed at the Downtown SLO Farmers’ Market per California Health & Safety Code 114259.5